 Packaging is customizable, especially when your company fulfills its own shipping.
 When the customer receives a package, seeing your custom packaging and personalization can be a step-up in creating a great customer experience.
 Using generic packaging can cut costs.
-Packaging can be customized from the box, to the package protection filler, to the tape, and even the design.
+Packaging can be customized from the box to the package protection filler, to the tape, and even the design.

 Package tracking uses a tracking number to communicate with the shipping service to update the status and destination of the customer’s package.
 Many carriers include package tracking to a certain point.
 Third-party package tracking businesses can be purchased if your shipping provider doesn’t.
-If your business decides to offer package tracking as an add-on, your customer’s uncertainty is lowered leading to less complaints.
+If your business decides to offer package tracking as an add-on, your customer’s uncertainty is lowered leading to fewer complaints.

 It is important that you manage your customer’s expectations when shipping.
 If your company chooses a shipping method that takes longer to get to the customer, then make that clear with them.
-Longer shipping times doesn’t mean unhappy customers, as long as the customers can expect a longer shipping time at purchase.
+Longer shipping times don’t mean unhappy customers, as long as the customers can expect a longer shipping time at purchase.

 The length of time it takes to ship to a customer depends on your shipping method, origin and destination countries, and your carrier.